 - Assemble, don’t cook, your appetizers.
 Cheese + charcuterie platters and bowls of little nibbles are always crowd pleasers.
 Or, keep it easy and make a simple cheese spread or dip.
 There’s also nothing wrong with those tasty little frozen appetizers from the grocery.

 - Buy dessert or do a DIY (Fondue?
 Indoor s’mores?)

-The point is, you don’t want to be breaking your back trying to bake, and make from scratch, and cook something super fancy in front of guests, and exhaust the crap out of yourself so that you’re passing out after your first glass of wine.
+The point is, you don’t want to be breaking your back trying to bake, and make from scratch, and cook something super complicated that takes your attention away from guests, and exhaust the crap out of yourself so that you’re passing out after your first glass of wine.
 Get it?